 We cannot guarantee that our product candidates, the use of our product candidates, or our platform technology, do not or will not infringe third party patents.
 Third parties might allege that we are infringing their patent rights or that we have misappropriated their trade secrets.
 Such third parties might resort to litigation against us.
 The basis of such litigation could be existing patents or patents that issue in the future.
 Our failure to successfully defend against any claims that our product candidates or platform technology infringe the rights of third parties could also adversely affect our business.
-Failure to obtain any required licenses could restrict our ability to commercialize our products in certain territories or subject us to patent infringement litigation, which could result in us having to cease commercialization of our products and subject us to money damages in such territories
+Failure to obtain any required licenses could restrict our ability to commercialize our products in certain territories or subject us to patent infringement litigation, which could result in us having to cease commercialization of our products and subject us to money damages in such territories.

 It is also possible that we may fail to identify relevant patents or applications.
 For example, applications filed before November 29, 2000 and certain applications filed after that date that will not be filed outside the United States remain confidential until patents issue.
 Patent applications in the United States and elsewhere are published approximately 18 months after the earliest filing for which priority is claimed, with such earliest filing date being commonly referred to as the priority date.
-Therefore, patent applications covering our products or platform technologies, our being to certain limitations, be later amended in a manner that could cover our platform technologies, our products or the use of our products.
+Therefore, patent applications covering our products or platform technology could have been filed by others without our knowledge.
+Additionally, pending patent applications which have been published can, subject to certain limitations, be later amended in a manner that could cover our platform technologies, our products or the use of our products.